open-telemetry/oteps/text/metrics/0000-multivariate-timeseries.md

 straightforward and stateless.
 With a collection of univariate time-series it's a different story at every level and it's not going in the direction of a stateless architecture.

-By generalizing the existing metric data model we can get rid of all these limitations without adding complexity to the protocol.
+By generalizing the existing metric data model we can get rid of all these limitations without adding much complexity to the protocol.
-For backends that do not support multivariate time-series, a simple transformation to univariate time-series will be simple to implement in their server-side OpenTelemetry endpoints.
+We simplify the implementation of multivariate forecasting and anomaly detection mechanisms.
+We minimize the risk of seing again a new telemetry protocol with the only purpose to add a better support for multivariate time-series.
+Finally, for backends that do not support multivariate time-series, a simple transformation to univariate time-series will be simple to implement in their server-side OpenTelemetry endpoints.

 ## Explanation